2018 Israeli LGBTQ strike: Corporate sector's support

-Many Israeli companies and workers unions announced that they will allow their employees to strike in order to attend the protests, without risking their jobs or deducting their pay.
+Many Israeli companies and workers unions announced that they would allow their employees to strike in order to attend the protests, without risking their jobs or deducting their pay.
 In the few days before the strike, more than 250 publicly and privately own businesses announced their support for LGBT equality, and allowed their employees to stay home in order to strike and attend the protests.
-Some of the companies allowed their employees to use a personal day or an elective day, while some gave the employees a paid one-day leave.
-One of the first companies to join the strike was Microsoft Israel, that later announced that it will give its employees a grant if they choose and need to use surrogacy outside the country.
+Some companies allowed their employees to use a personal day or an elective day, while some gave the employees a paid one-day leave.
+One of the first companies to join the strike was Microsoft Israel, which later announced that it would give its employees a grant if they sought to pursue surrogacy outside the country.
 The companies that supported were from various sectors: law firms, restaurants, architecture firms, communication providers, travel agencies and hi-tech companies, along with big public and government sector organizations, including Ben Gurion Airport, Haifa and Ashdod ports, El-Al and Israir, Teva, Tnuva, cellphone, landline, cable and satellite providers, municipalities, hospitals and emergency services, food chains and supermarkets, banks, credit card companies and more.
 This was the biggest ever support by businesses for a social cause in Israel, and the first LGBT strike in the world.

-Israel's Workers' Union, the Histadrut, issued a statement that is supports both the protest and the strike, and called employers in the public and private sector to allow employees to strike without harming their rights.
+Israel's Workers Union, the Histadrut, issued a statement that it supported both the protest and the strike, and called employers in the public and private sector to allow employees to strike without harming their rights.